josephmowjew/go-pdf-filler/README.md

-# go-pdf-filler
+# go-form-processor

-A Go package for programmatically filling PDF forms with support for validation, logging, and multiple field types.
-This package provides a robust solution for automated PDF form filling with type safety, validation, and direct upload capabilities.
+A Go package for programmatically processing both PDF and HTML forms with support for validation, logging, and multiple field types.
+This package provides a robust solution for automated form processing with type safety, validation, HTML to PDF conversion, and direct upload capabilities.

 ## Features